 What’s Next For Stocks?

-Microsoft has taken a giant step in the right direction with providing a much sought after feature that actually works extremely well!
+Microsoft has taken a giant step in the right direction by providing a much sought-after feature that actually works extremely well!
 Next, Microsoft is working on integrating the ability to pull in historical information based on date ranges into our spreadsheets.
-As you can imagine, this is the capability everyone is really wanting because of the potential to build full-scale models and in-depth analysis tailored to your specific investing strategies.
+As you can imagine, this is the capability everyone is really wanting because of the potential to build full-scale models and in-depth analyses tailored to your specific investing strategies.
 Hopefully, this feature gets released soon!